mcharper/nextlify/content/home.md

 lead1: >
   I am a senior full-stack developer with many years' experience across a range of sectors.
 I work now primarily with React  and the Microsoft .Net stack.
 Since discovering React I've come to prefer front end work.
 lead2: >
   I stay close to development because I enjoy it.
 Contracting allows me to keep learning and adopting technology as it improves.
 But I also help with architectural decisions, analyse, design, mentor, write tests, and regularly run meetings and customer demos.
-My long experience as contractor means I can adapt to a team quickly and start adding value early on.
+My long experience as a contractor means I can adapt to a team quickly and start adding value early on.
 showcasedProjectCodeName: jlr_icreate
 showcasedTestimonialClientName: fmg
 status: